Connect with us

 • Citizen notified

-Citizens can check status through the same portal they used to submit.
+Citizens are granted the ability to check status through the same portal they used to submit.
 They need not call or visit.
-They can see, in real time, where their report stands.
+They possess the means to see, in real time, where their report stands.

 Response Templates and Personalization

-Closing the loop requires communication.
+Closing the loop demands communication.
 When work completes, the citizen should know.
 When a report cannot be acted on, the citizen should understand why.

-Portals can use response templates for common situations, but each response can be personalized with the specific details of the case.
+Portals are configured to deploy response templates for common situations, while each response can be personalized with the specific details of the case.
 A citizen may receive a message that says: “The pothole at Allen Avenue junction was repaired on March 15.”
-That can be more satisfying than a generic “your report has been processed.”
+That tends to be more satisfying than a generic “your report has been processed.”

 Analytics Dashboards for Decision Makers

 Reports from citizens contain valuable data about what is actually happening in communities.
-A spike in reports about a particular issue may indicate a systemic problem that needs attention.
+A spike in reports about a particular issue is prone to indicating a systemic problem that needs attention.

-Dashboards can show trends over time, geographic clusters of reports, and response times by department.
+Dashboards are constructed to display trends over time, geographic clusters of reports, and response times by department.
 A commissioner can see that one office takes twice as long to respond to complaints as another.
-That information can drive management attention.
+That information is capable of driving management attention.

 The Citizen Experience